mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 Parameters:
 `signed_message` - this must have been produced by `make_transaction_intent_message_to_sign`.
-`signatures` - this should be an array of arrays of bytes, each of them representing an individual signature of `signed_message` produced by `sign_challenge` using the private key for the corresponding input destination of the transaction.
+`signatures` - this should be an array of Uint8Array, each of them representing an individual signature of `signed_message` produced by `sign_challenge` using the private key for the corresponding input destination of the transaction.
 The number of signatures must be equal to the number of inputs in the transaction.